In This Article

 Flaunt Your Newlywed Status

 As a general tip, you can just outright ask if companies can offer anything special for those on their honeymoon.
 They could have a special package, better seats, or could ask management if they can accommodate a treat just for you.
-If you're polite and unassuming, businesses would be happy to help you.
+If you're polite and unassuming, businesses will be happy to help you.